phalcon/documentation/docs/annotations.md

 ## Overview

 Phalcon has introduced the first annotations parser component written in C for PHP.
-The `Phalcon\Annotations` namespace encompasses general-purpose components that provide an easy way to parse and cache annotations in PHP applications.
+The `Phalcon\Annotations` namespace encompasses general-purpose components that provide a way to parse and cache annotations in PHP applications.

 ## Usage

 Annotations are extracted from docblocks in classes, methods, and properties.
 An annotation can be placed at any position in the docblock:

 ```php
 <?php